World Baseball Classic History

 2017: 2017 World Baseball Classic marked the fourth edition of the tournament.
 It was hosted around multiple venues including Seoul, Miami, Tokyo, and Jalisco.
 The final was played between United States and Puerto Rico, making it the third final appearance for the Puerto Ricans.
 United States went on to win the championship by 8-0 scoreline.
 United States featured a star-studded lineup of major league players like Marcus Stroman, Andrew McCutchen, and Christian Yelich.
 The tournament also saw the debut of Israel in the tournament and went on a run to finish 6th in the tournament.

 2023: The 2021 World Baseball Classic tournament was halted due to the outbreak of Covid-19 pandemic.
-The tournament was finally arranged in 2023.
-Shohei Ohtani was named the Most Valuable Player with Japan being the champions of the tournament.
-Shota Imanaga was awarded as the Winning Pitcher and Masataka Yoshida featured in the All-World Baseball Classic Team.
+The tournament took place in 2023, with Shohei Ohtani earning the Most Valuable Player award and Japan claiming the championship.
+Shota Imanaga was named the Winning Pitcher, and Masataka Yoshida made the All-World Baseball Classic Team.
 Japan was crowned the champion for the 3rd time in the history of World Baseball Classic and regained their supremacy over the sport.

 Iconic Moments in World Baseball Classic